Ryo Aitaka: K-1

-Aitaka faced the inaugural K-1 cruiserweight champion Sina Karimian in a non-title bout at K-1 World GP 2019 ～Japan vs World～ on August 24, 2019.
+Aitaka faced the inaugural K-1 cruiserweight champion Sina Karimian in a non-title bout at K-1 World GP 2019 ～Japan vs World～ on 24 August 2019.
 He won the fight by a third-round knockout.
 In his post-fight interview, Aitaka called for a rematch with Karimian's title on the line.
-Aitaka faced Jae Geun Yang at K-1 World GP 2019 Yokohamatsuri on November 24, 2019.
+Aitaka faced Jae Geun Yang at K-1 World GP 2019 Yokohamatsuri on 24 November 2019.
 He was awarded a technical knockout victory after just 57 seconds, as Yang was unable to continue due to a shoulder injury.

-Aitaka was booked to challenge the reigning K-1 Cruiserweight champion Sina Karimian at K-1: K'Festa 3 on March 22, 2020.
+Aitaka was booked to challenge the reigning K-1 Cruiserweight champion Sina Karimian at K-1: K'Festa 3 on 22 March 2020.
 Although Aitaka was able to knock Karimian down in the first round, he was himself knocked down with a spinning backfist in the second round.
 He was unable to recover in the third round and lost the fight by unanimous decision, with all three judges scoring the fight 28–27 for Karimian.

-Aitaka faced Animal Koji at K-1 World GP 2021: K’Festa 4 Day.2 on March 28, 2021, following a year-long absence from the sport.
+Aitaka faced Animal Koji at K-1 World GP 2021: K’Festa 4 Day.2 on 28 March 2021, following a year-long absence from the sport.
 He lost the fight by unanimous decision.
 Both Aitaka and Koji suffered knockdowns in the first round, but Koji was able to edge Aitaka in the next two round to win the decision.
-Aitaka faced K-JEE in a trilogy match at K-1 World GP 2021 in Fukuoka on July 17, 2021.
+Aitaka faced K-JEE in a trilogy match at K-1 World GP 2021 in Fukuoka on 17 July 2021.
 He lost the fight by a second-round knockout.
-Aitaka faced the debuting Satoshi Ishii at K-1 World GP 2021: Yokohamatsuri on September 20, 2021.
+Aitaka faced the debuting Satoshi Ishii at K-1 World GP 2021: Yokohamatsuri on 20 September 2021.
 He lost the fight by unanimous decision, after an extra round was fought.

-Aitaka faced Hisaki Kato at K-1: K'Festa 5 on April 3, 2022, in the reserve match of the 2022 K-1 Japan Opeweight tournament.
+Aitaka faced Hisaki Kato at K-1: K'Festa 5 on 3 April 2022, in the reserve match of the 2022 K-1 Japan Openweight tournament.
 He lost the fight by a third-round knockout.
-Aitaka faced Hidenori Sakamoto for the vacant BigBang heavyweight championship at Super Bigbang 2022 on November 13, 2022.
+Aitaka faced Hidenori Sakamoto for the vacant BigBang heavyweight championship at Super Bigbang 2022 on 13 November 2022.
 He lost the fight by unanimous decision, with all three judges scoring the bout 30–29 for Sakamoto.

-Aitaka faced Kenta Nanbara at RISE EL DORADO 2023 on March 26, 2023.
+Aitaka faced Kenta Nanbara at RISE EL DORADO 2023 on 26 March 2023.
 He lost the fight by a first-round knockout.
 Aitaka stated his intention to retire during a post-fight interview.

-Aitaka announced his retirement from the sport of kickboxing on December 3, 2023.
+Aitaka announced his retirement from the sport of kickboxing on 3 December 2023.

 Professional wrestling career

-Aitaka made his professional wrestling debut for Gleat on December 30, 2023, at Gleat Ver.
+Aitaka made his professional wrestling debut for Gleat on 30 December 2023, at Gleat Ver.
 7, under the ring name Riki Aitaka.
 At the event, he defeated Tetsuya Izuchi in a Lidet UWF rules match.

 Personal life

-Aitaka is married to the freelance creator and former idol Sumire Satō.
+Aitaka is married to the freelance creator and former AKB48 and SKE48 member Sumire Satō.
 They have two children, a daughter named Hinano and a son named Ritsu.